Burhan Ghalioun: Role in Damascus Spring

-Role in 2011–12 Syrian uprising
+Role in the Syrian uprising

 When Syria saw the first popular protests in March 2011 as part of the broader Arab Spring, Ghalioun immediately supported the protesters in the media.
 He also began working to bring together opposition groups.

 Following the Antalya Conference for Change in Syria in early June 2011, Ghalioun criticized the event as "serving foreign agendas," which prompted one of the organizers, Abdulrazak Eid, to accuse Ghalioun of attempting to appease the regime.

 In August 2011, the Syrian National Council (SNC) was established as an umbrella group to unify the many factions opposed to Assad's government.
 Ghalioun was named its head and was viewed as a leader who could work with both Western governments and Syrian Islamists.
 However, his leadership was criticized from the start by some fellow opposition members, who felt he was "not up to the job".
 Others stated that he was too close to the Muslim Brotherhood and was attempting to monopolize power.
 Ghalioun initially opposed the militarization of the opposition, preferring to work to a negotiated solution to the crisis.

 He was named for an additional three-month term in February 2012, a decision which caused several member organizations to resign from the council in protest.
 On May 15, his term was renewed for another three months.
 In an attempt to heal growing divisions in the SNC, Ghalioun announced for the first time his support for providing weapons to the Free Syrian Army.
-When the Local Co-ordination Committees threatened to leave the SNC, however, Ghalioun resigned two days later, stating that he did not wish to be "the candidate of division".
+When the Local Coordination Committees threatened to leave the SNC, however, Ghalioun resigned two days later, stating that he did not wish to be "the candidate of division".
 His resignation was welcomed by some SNC members but criticized by others, who felt that resigning immediately following his re-election gave the SNC a further appearance of being in disarray.
 On 10 June, he was replaced by Kurdish activist Abdulbaset Sieda.

 Ghalioun visited Syria on 19 June, crossing into the north of the country from Turkey and traveling incognito.
 He met with rebels and activists, and stated that he concluded from his visit that Assad had "lost control on the ground".
 The visit was his first since the beginning of the uprising.